-Sensory room design encourages stimulation and relaxation for sensory impairments
+Sensory room design encourages stimulation and relaxation

 Sensory room design aims to meet a wide range of needs; from encouraging positive actions for those with sensory impairment to promoting rest and relaxation for the agitated or stressed.